 Become a Beekeeper

 If you’re up to the commitment, one of the best ways to increase your local bee population is to become a beekeeper yourself.
-Beekeeping is a wonderful, rewarding hobby that can teach you a lot about the natural world in which you live.
-You can also turn it into a side business by selling your honey and other hive products.
-Grab a bee starter kit from Mann Lake and bring a healthy, humming hive of new honey bees to your community today.
+Beekeeping is a wonderful, rewarding hobby that can teach you a lot about the natural world you live in.

 Starting a bee colony takes a lot of time and effort and requires money upfront to invest in all the necessary beekeeping equipment.
 Be sure to weigh the pros and cons of this venture before committing.

 Consult any local beekeepers in your area, do your research, and talk with family members or the people you live with to ensure it’s something you can handle and won’t negatively impact your neighbors.